VladislavFitz/spbscape/README.md

 # <img src="Resources/icon.png"  alt="1" width = 32px height = 32px > Spbscape

-Discover the architectural wonders of Saint Petersburg with **Spbscape** app.
+Discover the architectural wonders of Saint-Petersburg with **Spbscape** app.
 Explore all the iconic buildings of the city with just a few taps on your phone.
 You can search for buildings by style, architect, and address.
 With [Algolia](https://www.algolia.com) powering the search function, finding your desired landmark is easier than ever.
 Download the app now and embark on an architectural adventure in the beautiful city of Saint Petersburg.